...

 In February 2024, Change Healthcare, the clearinghouse that processes roughly 40 percent of all dental and medical insurance claims in the United States, suffered a ransomware attack.
 The attacker gained access through a remote login portal that had no multi-factor authentication.

 Dental practices across the country could not process insurance claims for weeks.
-Many reported cash flow disruptions of $50,000 or more while the systems were down.
-The breach affected 192.7 million patient records.
-The cost to the parent company exceeded $872 million.
+Many reported significant cash flow disruptions while the systems were down.

 Dental practices did nothing wrong.
 Their vendor was the vulnerability.